github/docs/content/github/getting-started-with-github/quickstart/fork-a-repo.md

 ---
 ### About forks

-Most commonly, forks are used to either propose changes to someone else's project or repository or to use someone else's repository as a starting point for your own idea.
-Forking allows you to create a copy of the repository and enables you to create changes.
-Once the changes has been made you can even submit the changes to the original repository by creating a pull request.
+Most commonly, forks are used to either propose changes to someone else's project or to use someone else's project as a starting point for your own idea.
+You can fork a repository to create a copy of the repository and make changes without affecting the upstream repository.
+For more information, see "[Working with forks](/github/collaborating-with-issues-and-pull-requests/working-with-forks)."

 #### Propose changes to someone else's project